sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 		change_direction()
 ```

 On this timer when ended the direction the mob is moving in would change or stay the same depending on the random function result.
+However, upon reflection on this code, randomising speed as well as the y value could have given another layer of 'randomness' to the user.

 ### Testing and feedback